To be considered for admission to the MScN or Diploma program applicants must have:

 Only in exceptional circumstances and only on the recommendation of the Faculty of Nursing shall the Dean of Graduate Studies consider applicants who do not meet the admission requirements listed above.

-The deadline for our Fall 2023 intake is February 15, 2023.
+There is only one intake a year in the Fall for all programs and the deadline to apply is February 15.
 Late applications will not be considered.
 To apply you must:

-1. Complete an online application.
+1. Complete an online application and pay your application fee.
 Note when selecting your Grad Program Route that the Practicum Option = Course Route.

 If you have any questions about the application process please contact the Faculty of Nursing at firstname.lastname@example.org.